BIRD TUNES: MIRANDA RUTTER, SAM SWEENEY & ROB HARBRON

 FELDMAN Why Patterns?
 (30’)

-Directed by Vicky Featherstone (Artistic Director, Royal Court Theatre 2013-2023 and Founding Artistic Director, National Theatre of Scotland).
+Don’t miss your only chance to experience this extraordinary evening of music and drama, directed by Vicky Featherstone (Artistic Director, Royal Court Theatre and Founding Artistic Director, National Theatre of Scotland).

 Save 20% when you book for 10 or more Music in the Round Sheffield concerts in one transaction.